CloudCodingInfra/azure-compute-vm/README.md

 # azure-compute-vm

-Template for azure compute VM provision
+Template for azure compute VM provision, this will be used by the modules while creating the infra